 A TMDL evaluation must examine all known potential sources of the pollutant in the subject watershed, including point sources, nonpoint sources, and background levels.
 The source assessment is used as the basis of development of the model and ultimate analysis of the TMDL allocation options.
-However, in this Mercury TMDL, only point source contributions are considered for evaluation.
+However, in this Phase One Mercury TMDL, only point source contributions are considered for evaluation.
+Phase Two of the TMDL will further study contributions from nonpoint sources and background levels in the analysis.